Movement

 But what happens when the squat rack is busy, you can’t get to the gym or you just prefer to get it done at home?

-It is still possible to build seriously strong legs with only a set of dumbbells.
+It is still possible to build a seriously strong lower body doing leg workouts with dumbbells.
 And I’m here to get you started with the best dumbbell leg exercises to do at home.

 The benefits of doing leg exercises with dumbbells